JuliaDebug/LoweredCodeUtils.jl/docs/src/edges.md

 been aggregated into a single list by determining the "global" influences on that slot variable.

-On suitable versions of Julia, an even more useful output can be obtained from the following:
+An even more useful output can be obtained from the following:
 ```
 julia> LoweredCodeUtils.print_with_code(stdout, lwr.args[1], edges)
 Names: